bitrise-io/devcenter/_articles/reviews/meta-field.md

 published: false

 ---
-You can customize env vars using `meta` **_section_** without it being checked by Workflow Editor.
+Any tool, that can edit bitrise.yml, you can use to place custom information/properties to bitrise.yml it being checked by Workflow Editor.
 Workflow Editor always validates the saved variable and throws an error if there is a syntax error, but with `meta` added, its content is fully ignored by the Workflow Editor validation process.
 Let's see some use cases when your project can benefit from customization:

 1. If you decide to take your spin on our [open-source Workflow Editor](https://github.com/bitrise-io/bitrise-workflow-editor) and fork it to your own repository use it **_offline in a team_**, you can do some customization to the environment variables of an app you are writing there.  how to download Bitrise CLI and Workflow Editor.
 Add a `meta` section to `opts` to WHAT/Workflow?
 If you have your own website and include Workflow Editor there from a forked version of our open source Workflow Editor and you want to keep an eye on one of the env vars and what it was last modified, you can place a meta .
 The tool will save what it was last modified and by who.
 This only works through a Workflow Editor shared in your company's intranet or shared by a software.